Add line events by coordinates

 Retire overlaps behavior simple scenario

-• Merge coincident events—When all attribute values for a new event are exactly the same as an existing event, and if the new event is adjacent to or overlapping an existing event in terms of its measure values, and its time slices are coincident or overlapping, the new event is merged with the existing event and the measure range is expanded accordingly.
-For additional information and examples, see the merge coincident events scenarios.
+• Merge coincident events—When all attribute values for a new event are the same as an existing event, and if the new event is adjacent to or overlapping an existing event in terms of its measure values, and its time slices are coincident or overlapping, the new event is merged with the existing event and the measure range is expanded accordingly.
+For more information and examples, refer to the Merge coincident events scenarios section below.

 Merge coincident events simple scenario